2022 North Indian Ocean cyclone season: Deep Depression BOB 06

-On August 17, the JTWC recognized a newly formed low level circulation near Myanmar and designated it Invest 99B, which showed disorganized convective structure and an obscure low-level center.
+On 17 August, the JTWC recognized a newly formed low level circulation near Myanmar and designated it Invest 99B, which showed disorganized convective structure and an obscure low-level center.
 By the next day, it developed into a low pressure area over northeastern Bay of Bengal and adjoining Bangladesh coast.
 The JTWC unofficially released a TCFA for the system after its rapid development of its convective structure.
 By the same day, at 21:00 UTC (02:30 IST), the JTWC unofficially declared it Tropical Cyclone 04B.
 The IMD followed the same, and upgraded it to Depression BOB 06.
-At 06:00 UTC (11:30 IST), BOB 06, further concentrated into a deep depression, just off the coast of West Bengal and Bangladesh.
-Shortly after intensifying, it made landfall close to Digha, West Bengal between 13:30 UTC and 14:30 UTC (19:00 IST and 20:00 IST) of the same day.
-At 21:00 UTC (02:30 IST), the JTWC issued its last advisory after making a landfall.
-Like the previous system, it also didn't dissipate even after making landfall and instead, managed to maintain its intensity.
-Although, it weakened into a depression on August 21, over northeastern Madhya Pradesh and southeastern Uttar Pradesh, it continued to stay afloat for another two days, until on August 23, it weakened into a well-marked low pressure area over eastern Rajasthan and adjoining northwestern Madhya Pradesh.
-There were thirty-two cyclone-related deaths as BOB 06 passed through Losses of flooding in Odisha in related to BOB 06 was Rs1.26 billion (US$15.9 million), and its remnants later contributed to 2022 Pakistan floods.
+At 06:00 UTC (11:30 IST) on 19 August, BOB 06 further organized into a deep depression just off the coast of West Bengal and Bangladesh.
+Shortly after intensifying, it made landfall close to Digha, West Bengal between 13:30 UTC and 14:30 UTC (19:00 IST and 20:00 IST) that same day.
+At 21:00 UTC (02:30 IST), the JTWC issued its last advisory.
+After landfall, the system continued to track west-northwestwards, eventually weakening into a depression on 21 August over northeastern Madhya Pradesh and southeastern Uttar Pradesh.
+The system persisted for another two days until 23 August, when it weakened into a well-marked low pressure area over eastern Rajasthan and adjoining northwestern Madhya Pradesh.

+A total of 32 cyclone-related deaths occurred due to the effects of BOB 06, primarily from flooding.
+The depression's influence brought extremely heavy rainfall across east and central India over a period of several days, dropping up to 23 cm of precipitation over Bhograi on 20 August.
+Impacts were primarily felt in Odisha; rainfall led to landslides and flooding affecting at least 13 districts in Odisha, with 900 villages inundated and 170,000 people displaced by 22 August.
+Losses from the 2022 Odisha Floods, which BOB 06 contributed to, totalled Rs126.62 crore (US$15.8 million).

-Land Depression 02
+Depression LAND 02

+Early on 7 September, a low-pressure area formed over near the center of the Bay of Bengal under the influence of a cyclonic circulation.
+The low developed over the next several days under favourable conditions, eventually organizing into a depression over southern Odisha by 00:00 UTC on 11 September.
+The depression moved inland in a west-northwest direction, turning northwest early the next day.
+The depression subsequently lost organization, degenerating into a well-marked low pressure area over southern Chhattsigarh by 03:00 UTC on 12 September.

+The depression brought moderate to heavy rainfall to the states of Odisha, Chhattsigarh, and Telangana.
+No damages were reported from the effects of Land Depression 02.